-Over the years, we constantly tell newcomers to the field of Information Technology (IT) Security to “GET INVOLVE” in the Security community, but do we truly tell them how or where to begin.
+Over the years, we constantly tell newcomers to the field of Information Technology (IT) Security to “GET INVOLVED” in the security community, but do we truly tell them how or where to begin?
 If you are new to a field the last thing you want to be is a poser.
-In the past, CyberGuider has publish related articles that speaks to the newcomer in what to do to help them get involved in the community by doing CTFs, joining local or online groups, attending Security conferences or training’s, listening to recommended security podcast, etc. This week, if not any, has affirmed my belief that getting involved in the security community early on is crucial to help build successful relationships and foster information sharing.
+In the past, CyberGuider has published related articles that speaks to the newcomer in what to do to help them get involved in the community by doing CTFs, joining local or online groups, attending security conferences or training’s, listening to recommended security podcast, etc. This week, if not any, has affirmed my belief that getting involved in the security community early on is crucial to help build successful relationships and foster information sharing.
 You will soon see that the community is small but tight knit which makes a world of difference for your development and growth.

 Due to the recent quarantine orders, many organizations are offering free security training to boost your skill set while staying in place.
-One such company is Black Hills Information Security who offered a FREE Active Defense & Cyber Deception 4-hour webinar with John Strand.
+One such company is Black Hills Information Security who offered a FREE webinar with John Strand/Team.

 On the day of the class the energy was super amplified due to the isolation situation (I’m sure we were all ready to talk to someone other than ourselves, our kids or cats).
 The attendees of like-minded people grew into the thousands helping and communicating with each other.
 This is when I thought to myself, “This would be an awesome experience for a newcomer”.
-What was impressive about the group, separate from the amazing training materials, was the wealth of knowledge shared that was not apart of he training material from various level of professionals.
-I learned about a couple of obfuscation and others technical tools that was not on my radar that would have made past task easier.
-It is for this reason why CyberGuider believes sharing the knowledge gained and your willingness to help each other is why you are reading this article now.
+What was impressive about the group, separate from the amazing training materials, was the wealth of knowledge shared that was not a part of the training material from various level of professionals.
+I learned about a couple of obfuscations and others technical tools that was not on my radar that would have made past task easier.
+It is for this reason why CyberGuider believes sharing the knowledge gained; and your willingness to help each other is why you are reading this article now.

 The list of tools below and their functionality are impressive and useful assets to have in your toolkit.
 I learned a long time ago not to re-invent the wheel but improve upon its design.